Yaroslaww-1/cte/README.md

 1. User logs in by entering his email and password.
 If user is new to editor, he is able to sign up:
 - by email & password or by Google (MVP+)
 - then user must enter nickname and bio
-2. User is also able to: (MVP+)
+2. If user uses own email/password then user is also able to reset password: (MVP+)
+- user enters Reset password screen
-- reset password by entering email
+- user enters his email
+- if user with entered email is found than link is generated and send to the user email (link is only valid for this user)
+- user visits the link
-- user can reset his password by visiting link from reset-password letter and entering new password on the Reset password page
+- user enters new password on the Reset password page
 3. If user uses own email/password then after logging in for the first time user is promted that he must confirm his email
 - user is redirected to the profile page
 - user can confirm his email by visiting link from confirm-email letter